Skip to secondary navigation Skip to main content

 C

-• Capital Planning and Investment Control (CPIC): A systematic approach to selecting, managing, and evaluating information technology investments.
+• Capital Planning and Investment Control (CPIC): A systematic approach to ensure IT investments align with overall business goals and deliver value.

-• Complaint: An alleged Section 508 non-compliance violation in which a Federal employee, applicant for Federal employment, or member of the public with a disability initiates the process to begin adjudication of the accessibility issue(s) in a federally conducted program or activity.
+• Complaint: An alleged Section 508 non-compliance violation in which a federal employee, applicant for federal employment, or member of the public with a disability initiates the process to begin adjudication of the accessibility issue(s) in a federally conducted program or activity.
 An Administrative Complaint is a formal complaint made by “any individual with a disability…alleging that a Federal department or agency fails to comply with subsection (a)(1) in providing electronic and information technology” (§794d.
-Electronic and information technology (f)(1)(A)) [i.e., fails to provide accessible ICT].
+Electronic and information technology (f)(1)(A)) (i.e., fails to provide accessible ICT).
 Administrative complaints are “filed with the Federal department or agency alleged to be in non-compliance.
 The Federal department or agency receiving the complaint shall apply the complaint procedures established to implement section 794 of this title for resolving allegations of discrimination in a federally conducted program or activity.” (§794d.
 Electronic and information technology (f)(2)).
 Lawsuits and civil actions are other types of complaints.
-Agencies may utilize their internal Section 504/501 complaints process and may need to coordinate with other agency personnel to fully gather this information (DOJ Civil Rights Division iii.
+Agencies may utilize their internal Section 504/501 complaints process and may need to coordinate with other reporting entity personnel to fully gather this information (DOJ Civil Rights Division iii.
 Administrative Complaints).

-• Continuity of Operations: Agency continues to perform their mission essential functions during an emergency or emergencies.
+• Continuity of Operations: The ability of an agency to maintain essential functions during emergencies.

-• Coordinator (also Section 508 Coordinator): See Section 508 Program Manager
+• Coordinator (also Section 508 Coordinator): Another term for a Section 508 Program Manager.
+See Section 508 Program Manager

 D

-• Digital Content: Overarching term to include all forms of electronic ICT, such as: multimedia, electronic documents, PDFs, social media, web content, etc. See also Electronic Content.
+• Digital Content: All types of electronic information, including multimedia, electronic documents, social media, and web content.
+See also Electronic Content.

 E

-• Extranet: A private network that can only be accessed by authorized users.
-For the purposes of this assessment, extranet is included in questions related to internet web pages.
+• Extranet: A network restricted to authorized individuals.
+For the purposes of this Assessment, extranet is included in questions related to internet web pages.

 F